-For the year ended 31 March 2022 For the year ended 31 March 2021
+For the year ended 31 March 2021

 Opening Balance - 370.40

 Less:

 Capitalized during the year - 370.40

 - -

 38. Goodwill

 Pursuant to the Scheme of Amalgamation and Arrangement ("the Scheme") duly approved by the National Company Law Tribunal, Hyderabad Bench vide their order dated 21 March 2018, Neuland Health Sciences Private Limited ("NHSPL") and Neuland Pharma Research Private Limited ("NPRPL") (together referred to as "Transferor Companies"), were merged with the Company with appointed date of 1 April 2016.
 NHSPL is engaged in the business of conducting research and development of Peptides and NPRPL is in the business of contract research services.